KimKyongWoo/api/Prepare/Building/index.md

 > ```
 >

-## Floor inquiry within the building
+# Get Floors in a Building
 ---

-A function to view basic information about registered floors in each building.
+Returns basic information for all registered floors within a specific building.
-The results of the search are as follows.

 {: .note}
 >